What is corneal disease?

 - Eye trauma (for example, from rubbing your eyes or long-term use of hard contacts).

-- Eye diseases, such as retinitis pigmentosa, retinopathy of prematurity, and vernal keratoconjunctivitis.
+- Eye diseases, such as retinitis pigmentosa, retinopathy of prematurity; allergic conditions such as hay fever, eczema and vernal keratoconjunctivitis.

-At first, the condition is correctible with glasses or soft contact lenses.
+At first, the condition is correctable with glasses or soft contact lenses.
 But, as the disease progresses, you may need to wear rigid gas permeable contact lenses.

-Corneal crosslinking is a newer treatment for keratoconus which uses a special type of ultraviolet light to stabilize the cornea and slow the progression of disease.
+Corneal crosslinking is a newer treatment for keratoconus which uses a special type of ultraviolet light to activate riboflavin eye drops placed on the cornea.
+This can stabilize the cornea and slow the progression of disease.
 Your doctor may recommend an evaluation for this treatment if you are a candidate for this therapy.

 Map-dot-fingerprint dystrophy usually affects adults between the ages of 40 and 70, or children as a result of heredity.
 It is usually painless and causes no vision loss.
 In some cases, however, epithelial erosions may occur.
 Epithelial erosions are spontaneous corneal abrasions that occur, exposing the nerves lining the cornea and causing severe pain.
 The cornea's normal curvature may be altered, causing astigmatism and nearsightedness.